tarantool/cartridge-cli/README.md

 cartridge start [APP_NAME[.INSTANCE_NAME]] [options]

 Options
     --script FILE       Application's entry point.
+                        Default to TARANTOOL_SCRIPT,
+                        or ./init.lua when running from app's directory, or :apps_path/:app_name/init.lua in multi-app env.

+    --apps_path PATH    Path to apps direcrory when running in multi-app env.
-                    Default to TARANTOOL_SCRIPT or ./init.lua
+                        Default to /usr/share/tarantool

     --run_dir DIR       Directory with pid and sock files Default to TARANTOOL_RUN_DIR or /var/run/tarantool

     --cfg FILE          Cartridge instances config file.
                         Default to TARANTOOL_CFG or ./instances.yml

     --foreground        Do not daemonize
 ```

 It starts tarantool instance in background with enforced env-vars and